onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 *Example: fixed-index*

-In this example, the {vm-type} has been defined as “lb” for load balancer.
+In this example, the {vm-type} has been defined as "lb" for load balancer.

 .. code-block:: yaml